 - Complete an AMCAS application and secondary application as well as letters of recommendation during the designated application year

-- Interview during the regular interview season for their entry year to ESFCOM
+- Interview during the regular interview season for their entry year to the MD program

 *These requirements may be altered.
-Acceptance to ESFCOM is contingent upon the ESFCOM Admissions Committee deeming the application and interview free of red flags that would preclude them from accepting a WSU Honors College student.
+Acceptance to the WSU College of Medicine MD program is contingent upon the Admissions Committee deeming the application and interview free of red flags that would preclude them from accepting a WSU Honors College student.

 Participation: Please visit the WSU Honors College website for more information.